Rock Salt Reduces Traffic Accidents and Injuries

 How Does Rock Salt Melt Ice?

 Rock salt reduces the freezing point of water.
-A lower freezing point means that it has to be colder for ice to stay frozen.
+In other words, lower freezing points mean it has to be colder for ice to stay frozen.
 The lower freezing point causes ice to melt sooner and prevents new ice from forming as quickly; this creates safer roads and walkways.
 Salt disrupts the bonding process of water molecules, making it more difficult to freeze.
 Different salt types cause varying amounts of disruption in the freezing process, which means that some types of rock salt create much lower freezing points than others.

 Is Rock Salt Truly Effective at Reducing Accidents?